Twined Bags and Twined Baskets Vera harvesting milkweed for maling twined baskets and twined bags.

 1943478.jpg

-Vera Longtoe Sheehan is enrolled in the *Elnu Abenaki Tribe.
-She follows in the footsteps of her ancestors.
-She first started learning about fiber arts as a child.
-She makes twined bags, twined baskets and twined textiles from both hand rolled and comercially rolled plant fiber cordage.
-Each of her twined items is hand made.
-Depending on size, it can take hours, days, weeks or even months to complete.
-They are environmentally friendly, made from plants, which are quick growing, renewable resources.
+As a child, she started learning about fiber arts, and she continued to follow in her ancestors' footsteps.
+She makes twined bags, twined baskets, and twined textiles from both hand-rolled and commercially rolled plant fiber cordage.
+Each of her twined pieces is ancient and contemporary at the same time.
+Depending on size, it can take hours, days, weeks, or even months to complete.
+They are environmentally friendly and made from plants, which are quick-growing renewable resources.

 Email Vera at vlongtoe@vtindigenous.com